weaveworks/weave/README.md

 Weave can network containers hosted in different cloud providers / data centres.
-So, for example, one could run an application consisting of containers on GCE, AMZN and a local data centres.
+So, for example, one could run an application consisting of containers on GCE, EC2 and a local data centres.

 To enable this, the network must be configured to permit TCP and UDP connections to port 6783 of the docker hosts.